pyladiesams/ETL-intermediate-dec2020/README.md

 ### Level: Intermediate - Advanced

 ## Meetup description
-This meetup is co-organized with [PyAmsterdam](https://py.amsterdam/), and it's all about ETL/ELT in action.
+This meetup is co-organized with [PyAmsterdam](https://py.amsterdam/), and it's all about ETL/ELT in action in the cloud.

 ### Talk 1 - Data Processing with Python: a Containerized, Scheduled, and Monitored Pipeline on the Google Cloud Platform